Learners on the Autism Spectrum

 MEET THE AUTHORS

-PhD, taught in K-12 with students on the autism spectrum for 30+ years.
-She developed an Autism Spectrum Disorders Certificate program for educators at Hamline University in St. Paul, MN and has done volunteer work specific to autism in Trinidad, Tobago, Barbados, Tanzania and Ghana.
-In 2003, Kari received a Self-designed Bush Leadership Fellowship that allowed her to spend a year interviewing and working internationally with a number of scientists and researchers in the area of Social Cognition, Education and Autism with a focus on challenging behaviors.
+Kari Dunn Buron, MS, taught in K-12 with students on the autism spectrum for 30+ years.
+She developed an Autism Spectrum Disorder Certificate program for educators at Hamline University in St. Paul, MN and has done volunteer autism-specific work specific in Trinidad, Tobago, Barbados, Tanzania and Ghana.
+Kari received a Self-designed Bush Leadership Fellowship that allowed her to spend a year interviewing and working internationally with a number of scientists and researchers in the area of social cognition, education and autism with a focus on challenging behaviors.

 , PhD, is associate professor of special education and director of the autism spectrum graduate program at San Francisco State University.
 She received her doctorate from the University of California, Berkeley, with SFSU.
 She has more than 20 years of experience as an educator, researcher, and practitioner devoted to diverse learners on the autism spectrum.
 She currently serves as associate editor for Autism: International Journal of Research and Practice and as director of Project Mosiac: Preparing Highly Qualified Educators to Meet the Unique Needs of Students with Autism in Diverse Settings.
 Pamela is the recipient of several distinguished awards for her scholarship, research and service to the community.